 - Creating an inclusive climate at the Crown Family School

 - Developing diversity and inclusion content in the Crown Family School curriculum

-- The development of pedagogical skill development and supports pertaining to diversity and inclusion in the educational program at Crown Family School
+- The development of pedagogical skill development and supports pertaining to diversity and inclusion in the educational program at the Crown Family School

-- Recruitment and retention of a diverse cadre of tenure-track and non-tenure-track instructors at Crown Family School
+- Recruitment and retention of a diverse cadre of tenure-track and non-tenure-track instructors at the Crown Family School

 - Crown Family School alumni engagement